lovepocky/BilibiliLivePopUpDanmuSender/README.md

 ## Usage

 To activate the pop-up window, press the shortcut key combination `Ctrl + B` while on the live.bilibili.com website.
 This will open the pop-up window where you can type and send chat messages.
+Please notice that this script will only work if you have logged in your own Bilibili account in the browser.

 ## Installation